Derecho season is about to begin: Why you should be aware of these potentially devastating windstorms

 The culprit?
 Winds gusting to 130 mph from a derecho, or vicious windstorm, that roared through the Corn Belt.
-The surprise storms wrought havoc along a 770 mile path, causing $11.2 billion in damages and killing four.
+The surprise storms wrought havoc along a 770-mile path, causing $11.2 billion in damage and killing four people.
 Five million acres of corn and soybeans were flattened, according to the National Oceanic and Atmospheric Administration.

 Derecho season is about to begin again.
-Approximately two-thirds of derechos occur during the months of June, July and August.
+Approximately two-thirds of derechos happen during the months of June, July and August.

 Last year’s episode in Iowa, among the most extreme derecho events in U.S. history, was one of several such windstorms that rolled across the United States: